Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 Standard_Integer MyPackage_MyClass_myGlobalVariable = 0;
 ~~~~~

-Static constants within the file should be spelled upper-case and started with 'THE_' prefix:
+Static constants within the file should be written in upper-case and begin with prefix *THE_*:
 ~~~~~{.cpp}
 namespace
 {